LisaMolloy5/Animal-Matching-Game/README.md

 ![colours](readme/colours.png)

 ### Typography
-'Fuzzy Bubbles' was the chosen as the title font for this game as it is eye catching and fun to match the game.
+* 'Fuzzy Bubbles' was chosen as the title font for this game as it is eye catching and fun to match the game.
-'ABeeZee' was the chosen font for this game as it is a children's learning font and is friendly and easy to read.
+* 'ABeeZee' was the chosen body font for this game as it is a children's learning font and is friendly and easy to read.
 'Sans Serif' was used as the fallback font for the website in case the other fonts do not load properly.

 ### Images
-The images used on the website are of cartoon animals and a cartoon zookeeper to match the games zoo and animal rescue theme and appeal to children who are the target user for ther game.
+The images used on the website are of cartoon animals and a cartoon zookeeper to match the games zoo and animal rescue theme and appeal to children who are the target user for the game.
 ***
 <img src="assets/images/panda.jpg" width="150"> <img src="assets/images/background.jpg" width="150"> <img src="assets/images/zookeeper.jpg" width="150">